nawalhasan/Finding-Patterns-with-Regressions/README.md

 Please click on the hyperlink to find the code and reports created for the assignments.

-**1.Hourly Wage rate of Chief Executives by gender**: [Assignment 1](https://github.com/nawalhasan/Finding-Patterns-with-Regressions/tree/main/Assignment1)
+**1. Hourly Wage rate of Chief Executives by gender**: [Assignment 1](https://github.com/nawalhasan/Finding-Patterns-with-Regressions/tree/main/Assignment1)

 **2. Hotel Price differences by features**: [Assignment 2](https://github.com/nawalhasan/Finding-Patterns-with-Regressions/blob/main/Assignment2/Assignment2-final.pdf)